• Skip to primary navigation

 • If you are using the karamea (caramel), create a small hole in the centre of the cream and add in the karamea (caramel).

 • Add the lids on to each bun.
-At this point you can dust with puehu huka (icing sugar) or spread a little bit of tiakarete kua rewaina (melted chocolate) on to each one.
-Ka pai – well done!
+At this point you can dust with puehu huka (icing sugar) or follow the tohutohu (instructions) for melted chocolate.

 Video